Brewmaster Monk Talents & Build Guide – Legion 7.3

-This section of the Brewmaster Monk guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
+Welcome to the Brewmaster Monk Talent guide.
+This guide provides an overview of all Brewmaster Monk talents, information on which talents work well in different situations, and popular Brewmaster Monk builds in Wowhead's talent calculator.
 This guide is written by

 , read more at